-Completed in 2009 as part of the Access to Recreation grant.
-The project improved the limestone aggregate surface, re-routed sections to improve accessibility/slope, and added stamped concrete pads at each overlook/Interpretive stop.
-Each stop has a wayside display featuring the area's unique dune landscape, history and wildlife.
+Experience the dunes ecosystem along this relatively flat and easy-to-walk .75-mile limestone aggregate surface.
+Stamped concrete pads at each overlook/Interpretive stop.
+Each wayside has a display featuring the area's unique dune landscape, history and wildlife.
 The trailhead also features an audio message repeater with messages, benefitting the visually impaired.

 The trails connect campgrounds, day-use facilities and a 2.9 loop circles the marsh and provides important interpretive stations along the way.